Et s'il n'en restait qu'une (je serais celle-là): Background and release

+Although the track was issued as a digital download on 14 February 2007, it did not qualify for the main singles charts in France, Belgium, and Switzerland until the release of the CD single on 12 April 2007, because the charts in those countries at the time were based solely on physical sales.

+Commercial performance

-"Et s'il n'en restait qu'une (je serais celle-là)" debuted at number 1 on the French Singles Chart, becoming Dion's fifth number 1 in that country.
-It spent 33 weeks on the chart, becoming one of her longest-running singles.
-Dion's last song which stayed that long on the chart was "Pour que tu m'aimes encore" with 34 weeks.
+"Et s'il n'en restait qu'une (je serais celle-là)" debuted at number one on the French Singles Chart, becoming Dion's fifth chart-topper in France.
+It remained on the chart for 33 weeks, making it one of her longest-running singles in that market.

-In other countries, "Et s'il n'en restait qu'une (je serais celle-là)" peaked at number 2 in Quebec, number 4 in Belgium Wallonia and number 34 in Switzerland.
+Elsewhere, the song peaked at number two in Quebec, number four in Belgium's Wallonia region, and number 34 in Switzerland.